MacareuxDigital/export_pages/README.md

 # Export Pages
-A concrete5 add-on to export pages as CSV files
+A Concrete CMS add-on to export pages as CSV files